Best Value Faucets

 Some Brizo faucets are still assembled and finished at Delta's highly automated assembly plant in Jackson, Tennessee.
 Most, however, are manufactured in China at Delta's factory in Panyu, or by outside manufacturers under contract to Brizo.

 The shift in manufacturing from the U.S. to China has been gradual over two decades.
-As older collections are discontinued and new collections added, the new faucets are sent to China for manufacturing rather than at Delta's Jackson plant.
+As older collections are discontinued and new collections added, the new faucets are sent to China for manufacturing rather than to Delta's Jackson plant.

 As a result, the number of faucets made in the U.S. has declined steadily.
-Our most recent survey of the country of origin of Brizo faucets found that just over 65% were made in China meaning that most of today's Brizo faucets are Chinese faucets wearing the Brizo brand.
+Our most recent survey of the country of origin of Brizo faucets found that just over 65% were made in China, meaning that most of today's Brizo faucets are Chinese faucets wearing the Brizo brand.
 Only 35% are actually American.

 Brizzo faucets are part of collections of like-styled components.
 Kitchen faucets may coordinate with bar faucets, pot fillers, soap and lotion dispensers, filtered water taps, and instant hot water dispensers.

-Bath collections are more extensive, typically including various shower options, tub fillers, tub spouts, and accessories such as towel bars, robe hooks, toilet tissue dispensers, and even toilet flush levers.
+Bath collections are more extensive, typically, including various shower options, tub fillers, tub spouts, and accessories such as towel bars, robe hooks, toilet tissue dispensers, and even toilet flush levers.

 Delta has had this cartridge independently tested through 5 million cycles – ten times the testing cycles required by U.S./Canadian standards and equivalent to about 700 years of daily use in an average kitchen or bath.